-This article is an extract from my book ‘Opening to the Other Side’ in which I show my students how to dowse for Ley Lines.
+This article is an extract from my book ‘Psychic School’.
+In the book, I show my students how to Dowse for Ley Lines and Crop Circles.
 You can also read other techniques and methods of dowsing in my books about psychic development here.

-LEY AND EARTH DOWSING
+LEYLINE AND EARTH DOWSING

-Watkins noticed from maps and from his rides in the countryside that some ancient sites, such as stone circles, standing stones, churches built on ancient sites, and tumuli (ancient burial mounds) fell into an alignment.
-He originally thought these lines to be old traders’ routes and named them leys—an Anglo-Saxon word for cleared glade—a term he borrowed from the archaeological writer Williams-Freeman, who also had noticed similar correlations.
+Watkins noticed from maps and from his rides in the countryside that some ancient sites, such as stone circles, standing stones, churches built on ancient sites, and tumuli (ancient burial mounds) fell into alignment.
+Perhaps they were old traders’ routes?
+He named them leys—an Anglo-Saxon word for cleared glade.
+He borrowed the term from the archaeological writer Williams-Freeman, who also had noticed similar correlations.

-The ancients were attuned to this intuitive knowledge and applied it to harness nature by building their standing stones at places they believed would influence the earth energy.
+The ancients were attuned to this intuitive knowledge and applied it to harness nature by building their standing stones at places they believed would influence the earth’s energy.
 Megalithic monuments were acupuncture points that benefited the flow of the planet’s life force and boosted its fertility.
-John Michel, in his book View over Atlantis, argued that this ancient geometry of the leys and the astrological correspondences of ancient standing stones point to a lost knowledge with its roots in the legendary civilization of Atlantis.
+John Michel, in his book View over Atlantis, argued that this ancient geometry of the leys and the astrological correspondences of ancient standing stones.
+They point to a lost knowledge with its roots in the legendary civilization of Atlantis.